gmercey/csv-groupby/README.md

 Tip: If you want stable scripts across schema changes, prefer names; they fail fast if a required column is removed or renamed.

+### Fast Hash Feature Details
+The `fast-hash` feature swaps the main grouping map (and large distinct maps post-upgrade) from a `BTreeMap` to a `hashbrown::HashMap` using `ahash` for its hashing algorithm.

+Benefits:
+* Faster insert & lookup for large key sets (often 1.2x–2x speedup on aggregation-heavy, high-cardinality datasets).
+* Reduced pointer chasing relative to BTree nodes for random key distributions.

+Trade-offs:
+* Non-deterministic iteration order; if you rely on natural key ordering in output disable this feature or ensure `--disable_key_sort` is NOT used and let the post-aggregation sort run.
+* Output stability across different machines / runs is affected unless you explicitly sort keys (sorting preserves determinism regardless of map type).
+* AHash uses random seeds; reproducible perf benchmarking should either sort output or capture only timing metrics.

+Recommendations:
+* Enable on large logs / datasets with hundreds of thousands to millions of distinct grouping keys.
+* Keep disabled for golden test generation that depends on raw unsorted traversal order or for human diff comparisons.
+* Always combine with explicit sorting (default behavior) if you need deterministic CSV output order for downstream tooling.

+Memory Notes:
+* `hashbrown` generally uses less overhead than a BTree for very large sparse key sets though per-entry footprint still dominated by key string & aggregate vectors.
+* Distinct map upgrades benefit similarly (faster distinct insertion & merge).

+Testing Caveat:
+* Internal tests expecting a particular natural key iteration order should not run with `fast-hash` unless they perform an explicit sort first.

 ### Summaries on a csv file: